-As you have opened your broker account, you can begin buying stocks.
-Choosing individual stock is not easy, so how to invest as a beginner?
-The answer is you need to learn and research about the company, growth and future prospects.
+As you have opened your broker account, you can begin buying stocks, and choosing individual stock is not easy, so how to invest as a beginner?
+The answer is you need to learn and research about the company, growth, and future prospects.
 You shouldn’t follow the herd mentality but take informed investing decisions.

-Past performance is not the basis for future success but understanding about company’s past history gives you an idea about the company’s business, growth, and future prospects.
-If the company has grown and will grow over the period of time, it can be considered as a good long term investment.
+Past performance is not the basis for future success, but understanding about the company’s past history gives you an idea about the company’s business, growth, and future prospects.
+If the company has grown and will grow over a period of time, it can be considered a good long term investment.

-Company’s management and holding pattern also is an important factor to consider.
+The company’s management and holding pattern also are important factors to consider.
 Is the management capabilities to lead the company and make good decisions for the benefit of the company?

 Check the net gains of the company.
 The earnings and profit margins should be in trend with the sector earnings and other companies in the same field.
 The company’s stable growth and consistent earnings is a positive sign.